 “Grace” means God bestows benefits.
-This is a prayer that God will give his daily operating grace upon the Colossians.
+This prayer is that God will confer His daily operating grace upon the Colossians.

-Every epistle that Paul wrote he closed the same way – with an emphasis upon the grace principle.
+In every epistle Paul wrote, he closed the same way – emphasizing the grace principle.
 It was his spiritual trademark (2 Thes.
 3:17,18).

 “Amen” means “I believe it,” Paul affirms that daily operating grace is necessary for a consistent Christian walk.

 We need grace daily to live the Christian life.